Zvord/cimulator/memory-bank/progress.md

 1. **Enhance Documentation**: Create comprehensive user and developer documentation.

-2. **Improve Validation**: Implement more detailed validation against GitLab CI's schema and best practices.
+2. **Improve Validation**: Continue enhancing validation capabilities, such as:
+   - More detailed validation against GitLab CI's schema and best practices
+   - Additional checks for common configuration issues
+   - More detailed information about duplicate jobs, such as how they differ

 3. **Expand Test Coverage**: Add more tests, particularly for edge cases and real-world configurations.